nagic0/torch-usm-demo/2-llm-safetensors/README.md

 **Important:**

-- On Intel iGPU platforms before Xe2, there's a max size limit, around 4GB, for a single GPU buffer (See [this issue](https://github.com/intel/compute-runtime/issues/627)).
+- On Intel iGPU platforms before Xe2, there's a max size limit, around 4GB, for a single GPU buffer ([this issue](https://github.com/intel/compute-runtime/issues/627)).
 Therefore, for larger models (2B+), consider using the `intel_resize.py` script to **resize the file sizes** of the model weights before running the tests.

 Example on Intel Arrow Lake (Ubuntu 24.04, Linux 6.16.9, oneAPI 2025.2.0):